grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 ..., (512, 558], (558, 608], (608, 663], ...

 In Java `.nativeInitialSchema` using schema value `3` results in the same bucket boundaries.
+For more information about the schema supported in Java, consult the documentation for [nativeInitialSchema](<https://prometheus.github.io/client_java/api/io/prometheus/metrics/core/metrics/Histogram.Builder.html#nativeInitialSchema(int)>).

 The value of `NativeHistogramMaxBucketNumber`/`nativeMaxNumberOfBuckets` limits the number of buckets produced by the observations.
 This can be especially useful if the receiver side is limiting the number of buckets that can be sent.
 For more information about the bucket limit see [Limiting the number of buckets](#limiting-the-number-of-buckets).